skip to Main Content

 Medicaid coverage is complicated — there’s no way around that simple fact.

-Medicaid is a Federal and State program.
+Medicaid is a federal and state program.
 The rules for qualifying for the Medicaid program vary considerably from state to state.
-If you reside in Texas and need Medicaid, then Texas’s Medicaid state rules apply.
+If you reside in Texas and need Medicaid, then Texas’s Medicaid rules apply.

 Understanding Texas Medicaid Eligibility